Requirements Analysis Techniques with Example

 • Artifacts.

-A well design BPMN model should be able to give the detail about the activities carried out during the process like,
+A well-designed BPMN model gives detail about the activities carried out during the process, such as:

 • Who is performing these activities?